Michigan's 12th House of Representatives district

-Michigan's 12th House of Representatives district (also referred to as Michigan's 12th House district) is a legislative district within the Michigan House of Representatives located in parts of Macomb and Wayne counties.
-The district was created in 1965, when the Michigan House of Representatives district naming scheme changed from a county-based system to a numerical one.
+Michigan's 12th House of Representatives district is a legislative district within the Michigan House of Representatives located in the counties of Macomb and Wayne.
+The district was created in 1965, when the Michigan Supreme Court ordered the reapportionment of state legislative districts from a county-based system to a proportional one following the Supreme Court case Reynolds v.
+Sims.
+It is currently represented by Democrat Kimberly Edwards of Eastpointe.